zushenyan/ncurses-TicTacToe/README.md

 It can be ran on the unix-like OS expect Windows.

 ## Where is the execution file?
-cd to directory which contains these files and type make.
+`cd` to directory which contains these files and type `make`.

-> username$ cd ncurses-TicTacToe
+  username$ cd ncurses-TicTacToe
-> username$ make
+  username$ make

 system will do the job for you.